List of Art Deco theaters in Metro Manila: Lion Theater

 This movie house was located at the corner of J. P. Rizal and W. Paz Streets in Marikina, and has since been replaced by an open car park.

 Lyric Theater

-This movie house was at 81 Escolta Street, Binondo.
+This movie house, which was originally built in 1911, was located at 81 Escolta Street, Binondo.
 An American, Frank Goulette, acquired this theater in 1916 and reopened it in 1917.
 In 1929 it was a 1,400-seat theater, with no air conditioning, and was considered to be the only first-class movie house in town.
 This Deco version of the theater had been designed by Fernando De la Cantera.
-It was reconstructed again as a Streamline Moderne building with the largest air-conditioning installation among Manila theaters, by Pablo Antonio and reopened on June 1, 1937, and was exclusively showing Warner Bros. films.
+It was reconstructed again as a Streamline Moderne building with the largest air-conditioning installation among Manila theaters, by Pablo Antonio and reopened on 1 June 1937, and was exclusively showing Warner Bros. films.
+Like the Capitol Theater it was considered to be a movie palace.
 In 1939, the Lyric was one of six movie houses in Manila which were considered to be "the most presentable and modernized sort," each of which seated about 1,200 patrons.